Split Rock Loop in Joshua Tree National Park.

 The trail’s namesake, Split Rock, is a massive boulder cracked by natural forces, showcasing the park’s fascinating geology shaped by volcanic activity and erosion.

-If you’re up for more, a connecting trail leads to incredible spots like Face Rock and Skull Rock – totally worth the extra miles!
+If you’re up for more, a connecting trail leads to incredible spots like Face Rock and Skull Rock – totally worth the extra miles! πŸ™Œ

-Split Rock Loop: Trail Stats + Map
+Split Rock Loop Trail Stats and Map

 Split Rock Loop Trail Stats